codatio/codat-docs/docs/usecases/billpay/payments.md

 <Tabitem value="Example Bill Payment Xero" label="Example Bill Payment Xero">

-Here is a sample payment for the Xero bill
+Here is a sample payment for the Xero bill.
+Note that:

 - the `supplierRef.id` should be the same id as the `supplierRef.id` on the bill
 - the `accountRef.id` should be the account the payment is made from as selected in the [mapping](/usecases/billpay/mapping.md)
 - the `totalAmount` is the same as the `amountDue` on the bill